-Our apartment in Spain rented for up to €400 euro per/week yet we were able to secure a 5-month rental for only €592 per month.
-Yep, that’s right, paying for monthly rentals cost less than 2 weeks of rent.
+Our apartment in Spain was rented for up to €400 euro per/week yet we were able to secure a 5-month rental for only €592 per month.
+Yep, that’s right, paying for monthly rentals costs less than 2 weeks of rent.

 Don’t book too far ahead for flights, hotels or cruises.

 The beauty of slow travel is your ability to be flexible – this means you can react to an overspend by lying low for a while and stretching your funds.

 Or you can splurge on a last-minute cruise deal at 80% off.
 We were able to secure a bargain on a balcony cabin on a Mediterranean Cruise by being flexible.